Eggs are a cheap but incredibly nutritious food.

 Baked eggs are cooked in a hot oven in a flat-bottomed dish until the egg is set.

 Scrambled eggs are beaten in a bowl, poured into a hot pan, and stirred over low heat until they set.

 To make an omelet, eggs are beaten, poured into a hot pan, and cooked slowly over low heat until they’re solid.

-Unlike scrambled eggs, an omelet is not stirred once it's in the pan.
+Unlike scrambled eggs, an omelet isn’t stirred once it’s in the pan.

 Microwaves can be used to cook eggs in many different ways.
 It takes much less time to cook eggs in a microwave than it does on a stove.

-Bottom Line: Eggs can be cooked in many different ways, including boiling, poaching, frying, baking and scrambling.
+Eggs can be cooked in many different ways, including boiling, poaching, frying, baking, and scrambling.

 Cooking eggs makes them safer to eat, and it also makes some of their nutrients easier to digest.